The 9 Biggest Revelations From James Comey’s Testimony on Trump

 This backfired.

 “The president tweeted on Friday after I got fired that I better hope there’s not tapes,” Comey told the Senate Thursday.
-“I woke up in the middle of the night on Monday night because it didn’t dawn on me originally, that there might be corroboration for our conversation.
-There might a tape.
+“I woke up in the middle of the night on Monday night because it didn’t dawn on me originally that there might be corroboration for our conversation.
+There might be a tape.
 My judgement was, I need to get that out into the public square.”

 “I asked a friend of mine to share the content of the memo with a reporter,” Comey continued.
 “I asked him to because I thought that might prompt the appointment of a special counsel.”